 Approach to Spelling in KS1

-Approach to Spelling in KS2
+Approach to Spelling

 - We use a Word Study approach which builds on knowledge about words that the children have already acquired through phonics teaching and expands it to develop critical thinking, word observation skills, vocabulary enrichment, discussion and reading skills.
 Links are made to both reading and writing.